cloudbees-core-cd-workshop/workshop-exercises/exercises/artifacts-parallel-sequential-cb-core.md

 ## Kubernetes Pod Templates Defined in Pipeline Script

 Before we take a look at parallelization and sequential stages for Declartive Pipelines we need a reason to use those features.
 So we will add some tests for our **helloworld-nodejs** app.
-However, before we add tests to the **nodejs-app/Jenkinsfile.template** Pipeline script we will need an additional Docker *container* for executing tests.
+But, before we add tests to the **nodejs-app/Jenkinsfile.template** Pipeline script we will need an additional Docker *container* for executing tests.
 We also want to use a different vesion of the **node** Docker image than the one provided by the CJOC *Kubernetes Shared Cloud* which is `node:8.12.0-alpine`.
 So far we have been using the **nodejs-app** [Kubernetes *Pod Template* defined for us on **CloudBees Jenkins Operations Center (CJOC)**](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/agents/#_globally_editing_pod_templates_in_operations_center).
 In order to be able to control what `containers` and what Docker `image` version we use in our Pipeline we will update the **nodejs-app/Jenkinsfile.template** Pipeline script with an [*inline* Kubernetes Pod Template definition](https://github.com/jenkinsci/kubernetes-plugin#declarative-pipeline).

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **custom-marker-pipelines** repository.
 2. Replace the `agent` section of the **Test** `stage` with the following: